TooAngel/screeps/doc/NPC.md

 I don't like:

-- Send creeps into my rooms
+- Hostile creeps into my rooms
 - Destroying structures of even spawns
 - Sending nukes